Tehhs/notebook/Writing/css_sucks.md

 # CSS Sucks

-A list of reasons why I think CSS is the most poorly designed peice of s***
+A list of reasons why I think CSS is the most poorly designed piece of s***

 ## Margin Collapsing in CSS